yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 - *a  list of up to 5 relevant previous projects or activities, connected to the subject of this proposal;*
 - *a  description of any significant infrastructure and/or any major items of technical equipment, relevant to the proposed work;*
 (*any other supporting documents specified in the work programme for this call*)

+Dark Horse GmbH & Co KG
+Ritterstraße 12 - 14
+Aufgang 4, Etage 3
+10969 Berlin

+Lisa Zoth *(add CV or description of the profile and responsibilities in the project)* Patrick Kenzler *(add CV or description of the profile and responsibilities in the project)*

+Dark Horse is an innovation agency based in Berlin which creates user-centered products and services and helps clients to change their structures, processes and minds.
+Their work is based on Design Thinking principles and their own unusual working culture that simultaneously stresses ﬂexibility and connections.
+They design spatial, procedural and social conditions of collaboration in on and offline settings.
+Guided by their participative design approach, they created spaces and working culture for collaboration in science and creative industry.

+Within the proposed project Dark Horse is going to conduct research on and develop of a conceptual framework and design of a physical space that accompanies and complements the online learning platform.
+Their user centered approach and the background in anthropology and interior designe allows Lisa Zoth and Patrick Kenzler to understand and translate the requirements of such a space into a practical design concept and the according user culture.
+They will provide an answer to the crucial question of how online collaboration and innovative pratice can be initiated, accelerated and fostered through an offline setting.
+Moreover their research will give insights to the students needs that cannot be satisfied merely by the application of ICT but are better addressed with a combination of digital instruments and offline collaboration and training methods.

+*a  list of up to 5 relevant publications, and/or products, services (including widely-used datasets or software), or other achievements relevant to the  call content;*
+*a  list of up to 5 relevant previous projects or activities, connected to the subject of this proposal;*

+-  projects with big corporation such as Deutsche Bahn, Lufthansa, Telekom and Volkswagen **DH > please describe the projects (eg moving ideas) in more detail**

+*a  description of any significant infrastructure and/or any major items of technical equipment, relevant to the proposed work;*
+**DH > what do you need for your work? white boards etc.**

 ####4.2.
 Third parties involved in the project (including use of third party resources)
 *Please complete, for each participant, the following table (or simply state “No third parties involved”, if applicable):*